Armandinohq/Racing-line-co-driver-/README.md

 10.export tips:

-	.ignore if the export reasults are turning around in the staight lines the turn are correct
+	ignore if the export reasults are shaking  in the staight lines. the racing line of the turns are correct